Updated: Jul 11

 Buy from companies that test each batch and provide a certificate of analysis from an independent lab that uses validated standardized testing methods approved by the American Herbal Pharmacopoeia (AHP), the U.S. Pharmacopeia (USP), or the Association of Official Agricultural Chemists (AOAC).
 Avoid companies that claim their products have disease benefits.

-Be aware that marketers and people behind retail counters are not #health professionals; they are salespeople.
+Be aware that marketers and people behind retail counters are not #health professionals but salespeople.
 That's why your doctor is your best source for guidance and monitoring when using an unregulated #product.
 Our gratitude to the following experts for their guidance and review:

-Daniel Clauw, MD, a professor of #anesthesiology, rheumatology, and #psychiatry at the University of Michigan and director of the Chronic Pain and Fatigue Research Center, leads research on #arthritis pain and #fibromyalgia, and the effects of cannabis, as particularly CBD, in pain.
+Daniel Clauw, MD, a professor of #anesthesiology, rheumatology, and #psychiatry at the University of Michigan and director of the Chronic Pain and Fatigue Research Center, leads research on #arthritis pain and #fibromyalgia and the effects of cannabis, particularly CBD, in pain.

-Mary-Ann Fitzcharles, MD, an associate professor of medicine in the Division of Rheumatology at McGill University in Montreal, Quebec, conducts research on #pain and #rheumatic #diseases.
+Mary-Ann Fitzcharles, MD, an associate professor of medicine in the Division of Rheumatology at McGill University in Montreal, Quebec, researches #pain and #rheumatic #diseases.
 She is the lead author of the 2019 Canadian #Rheumatology Association (CRA) position statement for #medical #cannabis.

 *Read the Arthritis Foundation's official position statement on CBD use for adults with arthritis here.